The Wels catfish is O the largest freshwater fish in the world.

 Predators and Prey

 This fish sits near the top of the food chain.
 It feeds on a wide variety of different animals and in turn has few predators.
 Like many catfish, it sifts along the bottom of the water or ambushes prey in a sudden strike.

 What eats the wels catfish?

-Due to their enormous size, a full-grown wels catfish have few natural predators in the wild.
-Humans are about the only species to hunt them.
+Due to their enormous size, full-grown Wels catfish have few natural predators in the wild.
+Humans are about the only species which hunt them.
 Northern pike will eat juveniles as well.

 A full-grown wels catfish will consume snails, worms, crustaceans, aquatic insects, and smaller fish.
 They are even known to consume ducks, crayfish, frogs, rats, and snakes as well, even leaping out of the water to consume an unsuspecting animal.
 The suction force of their mouths helps them capture prey in the water.
 Young catfish fry, by contrast, mostly feed on plankton during the first year of life.

 Reproduction and Lifespan